json-schema-org/understanding-json-schema/source/structuring.rst

 state---so we don't want to duplicate that part of the schema everywhere we want to store an address.
 Not only does it make the schema more verbose, but it makes updating it in the future more difficult.
-If our company were to go international in the future and we wanted to add a country field to all the addresses, it would be better to do this in a single place rather than everywhere that addresses are used.
+If our imaginary company were to start international business in the future and we wanted to add a country field to all the addresses, it would be better to do this in a single place rather than everywhere that addresses are used.

 So let's start with the schema that defines an address::